Five-Colleges-Incorporated/folio-user-bulk-edit/README.md

 ### As a cli tool

-The binary to run the tool is `ube`.
+The executable to run the tool is `ube`.
 If you installed using pip or pipx it should be on your path and executable.

 You can also run the cli without installing using pipx: